 One of my favorite tools for practicing math with my kids is a simple deck of playing cards.
 There are so many fun things you can do!

-You can start with the basics, like this greater than or less than activity.
+There are so many other fun ways to practice math with playing cards, For example, you can start with the basics, like this greater than or less than activity.

 Or, you can practice harder math like this 3-digit addition activity.

 Disclosure: There are Amazon Affiliate and other affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.